 Use of Situations and the MUST Framework with inservice elementary teachers in professional development settings

 Even though most of the materials from the Situation Project are oriented to the middle school or secondary school level, many participants saw adaptations that were appropriate for use with the teaching of elementary-level mathematics.
 Seaman developed this proposal, with several options, for use in professional development activities in mathematics summer-workshop settings for elementary teachers.
 Workshops have generally consisted of 5 consecutive 8-hour days.
 In this proposal, emphasis would be on getting teachers to discuss and understand mathematical proficiency, mathematical activities, and the mathematics work of teaching from the MUST Framework.
 The Prompts would form the launch point for student inquiry and engagement.
 This would be followed by engaging teachers in thinking about and discussing multiple/alternative solution strategies to a given mathematics problem such as are exhibited in the Mathematical Foci.
-This would expose teachers to a variety of problems arising in school mathematics contexts that generate sophisticated mathematics questions and require precise definitions and arguments to resolve. a feeling of mathematical empowerment in teachers that they are not alone in being unfamiliar with certain mathematics they may have encountered in learning and teaching settings.
+This would expose teachers to a variety of problems arising in school mathematics contexts that generate sophisticated mathematics questions and require precise definitions and arguments to resolve.
+Hopefully, this would foster a feeling of mathematical empowerment in teachers that they are not alone in being unfamiliar with certain mathematics they may have encountered in learning and teaching settings.
 Additionally they will see that simple-sounding mathematics questions may require sophisticated mathematics to resolve.
 Even for teachers who may not have the mathematics background to produce complete solutions to prompts, we hope to encourage them to contribute as much as they can and then use the Mathematical Foci to help fill in gaps in solutions or explanations.

 Teaching Mathematics Content Courses